scmschmidt/trento_checks_for_supportconfig/README.md

 > docker-compose -f docker-compose.checks.yaml up -d
 ...
 ```
-> :exclamation: To be sure read the `README.md` of the Wanda project, if there are any changes to the procedure!
+> :exclamation: To be sure, that this procedure is still valid, read the `README.md` of the Wanda project.

 Now Wanda should be ready and listen on port 4000/tcp!